JohnCaboose/edaf65project/src/client/view/README.md

 * Black -- used to represent an empty tile on the play field

-* Red -- signaling to the user that their snake is dead.
-This is used in the top panel on the right hand side.
+* Red -- signaling to the user that their snake is **dead**.

+* Green -- signaling to the user that their snake is **alive**.

+The red and green colors are meant to be used exclusively by the top panel.

 ## Top Panel